nico-ig/UDP-Video-Streaming/README.md

 field should be of zero.
 The server must have a default interval time.

-#### Movie
+#### Music
-Each movie is represented by a ID.
-During the registration the movie to be streamed is chosen by the leader member.
-The server should have at least one movie available.
+Each Music is represented by a ID.
+During the registration the Music to be streamed is chosen by the leader member.
+The server should have at least one Music available.
-The fields to describe a movie are it's ID number, the size in bytes of it's name and it's name.
+The fields to describe a Music are it's ID number, the size in bytes of it's name and it's name.

 ## Limitations